 - Caching: Proxy servers can speed up data transfer and conserve bandwidth by caching popular websites.
 When a user requests data from a server via a proxy, the proxy will first check if a cached copy is available in its database.
-Cached data eliminates the need for the proxy to request the data from the server, making data retrieval much faster for the user.
+Cached data reduces the number of web requests from the proxy server, making data retrieval much faster for the user.
 Reverse proxy servers are often used for load balancing, which spreads user requests evenly across servers to improve speeds.

 - Changing Geo-Location: Organizations can use rotating proxies for Internet-based marketing activities where data is dependent on geo-location.
 Such activities could include price aggregation, web scraping, market research, and SEO.

 What are the Risks of Using a Proxy Server?

 Like any third-party service operating over the Internet, proxy servers are not without their cyber risks.
 Users should understand the common risks associated with proxies to decide if they are fit-for-purpose.